Preman24/Mental-Health/README.md

 => The correlation analysis revealed a weak correlation between mental health and dietary habits, with 15% being the highest, suggesting other determinants of mental health

-=> One interesting factor showed a suicidal thoughts and depression had a moderately strong positive correlation, which is proven by other studies as well
+=> One interesting factor showed that suicidal thoughts and depression had a moderately strong positive correlation of 35%, which is proven by other studies as well

 Result 2.